Los Angeles Rams vs. Arizona Cardinals NFL Wild Card Round Odds, Plays and Insights for January 17, 2022

 Over/under insights

-- Los Angeles and its opponents have gone over the current 49.5-point total in eight of 17 games (47.1%) this season.
+- Los Angeles and its opponents have gone over the current 50-point total in eight of 17 games (47.1%) this season.

-- Arizona and its opponents have combined to score more than 49.5 points in eight of 17 games this season.
+- Arizona has combined with its opponents to score more than 50 points in eight of 17 games this season.

-- The combined points per game average of the two teams, 53.3, is 3.8 points greater than Monday's over/under.
+- The combined points per game average of the two teams, 53.3, is 3.3 points more than Monday's over/under.

-- The 42.4 combined points per game that these two squads have allowed this season are 7.1 fewer than the 49.5 total in this contest.
+- This contest's over/under is 7.6 points more than the 42.4 these two squads combine to allow per game this season.

-- The Rams and their opponents score an average of 49.5 points per game, the same as Monday's total.
+- The average total in Rams games this season is 49.5, 0.5 points fewer than Monday's total of 50.

 Rams stats and trends